elovelan/eddiegroves-chocolatey-packages/README.md

-Chocolatey packages that created by Eddie Groves.
+Chocolatey packages that are created by Eddie Groves.

 Icons are stored in the GitHub Pages branch.